infiniflow/infinity/docs/references/http_api_reference.md

 ## List tables

-Lists tables of the database.
+List all tables in a specified database.

 #### Request